-Alternatively referred to as frame rate, horizontal scan rate, vertical frequency, or frequency.
-Refresh rate is a CRT monitor measurement in Hz that indicates how many times per second a monitor screen image is renewed.
+Alternatively called the frame rate, horizontal scan rate, vertical frequency, or frequency.
+Refresh rate is a CRT (cathode ray tube) monitor measurement in Hz that indicates how often per second a monitor screen image is renewed.
 For example, a monitor with a refresh rate to 75 Hz means the screen is going to redraw 75 times per second.

-Refresh rates below 75 Hz can produce an often imperceptible flicker that can cause eyestrain after long viewing.
-While some cards can support as high as 120 Hz, sometimes even higher, it is recommended you run 85-90 Hz; rates beyond 90 Hz add an unnecessary processing burden to the eyes.
-Finally, an LCD does not have a refresh rate; however, if you need to set a rate, values of 40 Hz or 60 Hz can be used.
+Refresh rates below 75 Hz can produce an often imperceptible flicker that may cause eye strain after long viewing.
+However, having a refresh rate that is too high can lower you FPS (frames per second).
+Finally, an LCD (liquid-crystal display) does not have a refresh rate; however, if you need to set a rate, values of 40 Hz or 60 Hz can be used.